pminevp/OrchardCore.Samples/README.md

 Please refer to Orchard Core documentation about Manifest.cs files for further details.

-You should be all set for starting building your custom module.
+Last step is to add our new module to the OrchardCore.Cms.Web project as a reference for including it as part as our website modules.
+After that, you should be all set for starting building your custom module.

 ### From Command Shell